harryfornasier/PixelsOptional-Server/README.md

 # PixelsOptional

-## [Front-End for this repo] (https://github.com/harryfornasier/PixelsOptional-Server)
+## [Front-End for this repo] (https://github.com/harryfornasier/PixelsOptional)

 PixelsOptional is a platform for sharing images taken with retro cameras, including both film and early digital models.
 The project is live and accessible at [PixelsOptional](https://pixels-optional.vercel.app).

 Feel free to make an account and post some photos, preferably from an older camera.
 Make sure to use a random password when you make your account!
-Although it asks for an email when you sign up, there is currently no functionality tied to emails, so you can use a fake email if you wish.

 ## How does it work?

+### Hosting

+This API is hosted on my own hardware, a thinkstation TS440 running Ubuntu 22.
+I've used NGINX as the reverse proxy and everything is encrypted using cloudflare's certificates.

 ### The images